The Participle

 We saw a policeman chasing someone.

-Cut above the right eye, the boxer was unable to continue
+Cut above the right eye, the boxer was unable to continue.

 An adverbial usually comes after the participle, and an object always comes after it.